James Hunt

-After retiring from motor racing, he established a career as a motor racing commentator for the BBC.
-He died from a heart attack aged 45.
+Upon retiring from motor racing, Hunt established a career as a commentator and pundit for the BBC, as well as a columnist for The Independent.
+Through Marlboro, he also mentored two-time World Drivers' Champion Mika Häkkinen.
+He died from a heart attack at his home in Wimbledon, aged 45.

 Early life

-Hunt was born in Belmont, Surrey, the second child of Wallis Glynn Gunthorpe Hunt (1922–2001), a stockbroker, and Susan (Sue) Noel Wentworth (née Davis) Hunt.
+Hunt was born in Belmont, Surrey, the second child of Wallis Glynn Gunthorpe Hunt (1922–2001), a stockbroker and businessman, and Susan Noel Wentworth (née Davis) Hunt.
 He had an elder sister, Sally, three younger brothers, Peter, Timothy and David, and one younger sister, Georgina.
 Wallis Hunt was descended on his mother's side from the industrialist and politician Sir William Jackson, 1st Baronet.
 Hunt's family lived in a flat in Cheam, Surrey, moved to Sutton when he was 11 and then to a larger home in Belmont.
 He attended Westerleigh Preparatory School, St Leonards-on-Sea Sussex and later Wellington College.

+Hunt's mother Sue said that feelings were not shared within the family.

-Hunt first learned to drive on a tractor on a farm in Pembrokeshire, Wales, while on a family holiday, with instruction from the farm's owner, but he found changing gears frustrating because he lacked the required strength.
+Hunt first learned to drive on a tractor at a farm in Pembrokeshire, Wales, while on a family holiday, with instruction from the farm's owner, but he found changing gears frustrating because he lacked the required strength.
 Hunt passed his driving test one week after his seventeenth birthday, at which point he said his life "really began".
 He also took up skiing in 1965 in Scotland, and made plans for further ski trips.
 Before his eighteenth birthday, he went to the home of Chris Ridge, his tennis doubles partner.
 Ridge's brother Simon, who raced Minis, was preparing his car for a race at Silverstone that weekend.
 The Ridges took Hunt to see the race, which began his obsession with motor racing.

 Early career

 Mini racing

 Hunt's racing career started off in a racing Mini.
 He first entered a race at the Snetterton Circuit in Norfolk, but race scrutineers prevented him from competing, deeming the Mini to have many irregularities, which left Hunt and his team mate, Justin Fry, upset.
-Hunt later brought the necessary funding from working as a trainee manager of a telephone company to enter three events.
+Hunt later brought the necessary funding from working as a trainee manager of a telephone company (Telephone Rentals Ltd) to enter three events.
 At this point Fry made the decision to part company with the team, owing to the irregularities and modifications that were happening to the cars they were using.

 Formula Ford

 Hunt graduated to Formula Ford in 1968.
 He drove a Russell-Alexis Mark 14 car bought through a hire-purchase scheme.
 In his first race at Snetterton, Hunt had lost 15 hp from an incorrect engine ignition setting, but managed to finish fifth.
-Hunt took his first win at Lydden Hill and also set the lap record on the Brands Hatch short circuit.
+He took his first win at Lydden Hill and also set the lap record on the Brands Hatch short circuit.